Special reception needs of vulnerable groups

 Unaccompanied children aged 16 or more

 Unaccompanied children, who have reached the age of 16 and do not have the necessary material resources to ensure their subsistence, are accommodated in the Regional Centres.
-They are accommodated together with adults in all regional centres.
+IGI-DAI[14] states that unaccompanied minors can be accommodated in separated rooms in the centres and that the principle of the best interest of the child is taken into account.

 In Şomcuta Mare, 40 children were accommodated, if they were accompanied by relatives they were accommodated in the same room, if not they were placed together with other children.